bmhco/shared/AMI-3-6-Orientation-course/AMI-3-6-Orientation-course-notes.md

 # Role of the Adult

-"Education shoud no longer be mostly imparting of knowledge, but moust take a new path, seeign ghte release of human potentialities." - New Education
+"Education should no longer be mostly imparting of knowledge, but must take a new path, seeing the release of human potentialities." - New Education

 Parent and Guide and Assistant work as a team to promote development of the child.